ykurata/FSJS-techdegree-project-10/README.md

 ## How to run this project

-* Open a terminal or command window and start your REST API application.
+* Open a terminal or command window, abd clone the repository using `git clone https://github.com/ykurata/FSJS-techdegree-project-10.git`

+* Backend (api)
-  * Browse to the api folder and run the command npm start.
+  * Go to api directory and install all dependecies by `npm install`

-  * Once you've started the REST API application, you can typically just leave the app running in the background.
+  * run `npm start`

+* Frontend (client)
-* Open another terminal or command window and start your React application.
+  * Open another terminal or command window and go to client directory, install all dependecies by `npm install`
-  * Browse to the client folder and run the command npm start.

-  * The create-react-app development server should start and open your application into your default browser.
+  * run `npm start` and The create-react-app development server should start and open your application into your default browser.
 If the development server started but it didn't open in the browser, try manually browsing to it at http://localhost:3000/.

 ## Project Instructions